Review

 Sybil Who?

-Ethos requires that you have a valid Ethos profile before one can leave reviews.
+Ethos requires that you have a valid Ethos profile (and thus invitation to Ethos) before one can leave reviews.
 This has the benefit of reducing spam and sybil attacks.

 Reviews are not anonymous; they include who left the review.